-Matcha is a powdered green tea that has been consumed in Japan for more than 1,200 years, when it was originally imported from China by Buddhist monks to help them keep awake during long periods of meditation.
+Matcha is a powdered green tea that has been consumed in Japan for more than 1,200 years, initially by Buddhist monks to help them keep awake during long periods of meditation.
 Unlike other kinds of green tea, matcha is grown in the shade, resulting in a more bitter flavor, which pairs perfectly with Japanese confectionary and desserts, creating a harmonious balance between sweet and bitter.
 Matcha is not only delicious, but also has several health benefits thanks to its high volume of antioxidants and vitamins.

 The most famous matcha comes from Uji in Kyoto, so it’s no surprise that you can find numerous cafes within the region specializing in matcha flavored items, from drinks to desserts.
 In this article we’ll introduce five of the best cafes within the Kyoto region to indulge in luxurious matcha desserts!

 The Ultimate Matcha Parfait at Saryou Suisen in Kyoto

 Saryou Suisen is a Kyoto based traditional teahouse, cafe and shop specializing in Japanese matcha desserts.
 High-quality desserts are guaranteed as Saryou Suisen only uses the freshest matcha directly harvested from Kyoto surroundings.

 Saryou Suisen looks like a traditional Kyoto house from the outside.
 Inside, expect dark brown tones and minimalist decoration typical of Kyoto-style.